 About

-Friday Dialogues is a weekly conversation series through the Harvard Classics—one volume at a time.
+Dialogues With Alex is a weekly conversation series through the Harvard Classics, one volume at a time.

 The point isn’t to summarize great books.
 It’s to sit with them long enough to ask what still holds, what breaks in modern life, and what can become a practice by next week.

-The students are Chris and Michelle.
-They bring the lived life—questions, resistance, intuition, and the messy details that make ideas real.
+Peter, Gwen, and Eric.
+They bring the lived life: questions, resistance, intuition, and the messy details that make ideas real.

 Alex is an AI.
 Alex is not a guru, not a personality cult, and not the hero.
 Alex is the structure.